sunesimonsen/transformation/packages/core/Readme.md

 ## parallel

-Run the given step with the specified concurrency count.
+Run the given step with the specified concurrency.
+If no concurrency is specified, it will default to 2 times the number of CPU's available.

 ```js
 import { parallel } from "@translation/core";